- Application Information

 - As a U-M student, go here to check your student account, register for classes, update your address, etc.

 The Center for Research on Learning and Teaching has a number of resources for graduate students.
-You can find a link to the GSI Guidebook here, as well as information about the U-M Graduate Teacher Certificate Program.
+You can find the GSI Guidebook here, as well as information about the U-M Graduate Teacher Certificate Program.

 The “Preparing Future Faculty” seminar is an annual program for senior students who plan to pursue a career in academia.

 - Finances for Grad Students and Tax Information for Fellowships

 - Fellowships: Stipend Disbursement Calendar

 - Rackham Building Study Halls (open Monday-Friday, 8:00am-midnight)

 - Rackham Events Calendar